Speakers and Sessions

 3:15 PM - 4:20 PM

-Join us for an engaging and insightful session, "Building Resilient Healthcare Teams: Integrating Psychological Safety and Diversity for Optimal Performance," where we will redefine the landscape of team dynamics in healthcare.
+Join us for an engaging and insightful session, where we will redefine the landscape of team dynamics in healthcare.
 This session will start by defining psychological safety through a diversity lens, providing a comprehensive understanding of its crucial role in healthcare teams.
 We will delve into the intersection of intelligent failure and psychological safety, illustrating how embracing and learning from mistakes can foster a culture of growth and innovation.
 Discover proven strategies to build high-functioning healthcare teams grounded in psychological safety with a diversity lens.
 We will share practical tools and techniques to create an environment where all team members feel valued, heard, and empowered to contribute their best.

 Sharing how to scale these concepts with the aid of content-expert practice facilitators, we will present an innovative pilot program, "Healthy Happy Teams," implemented across nine patient-centered medical homes in Rhode Island through the Care Transformation Collaborative (CTC-RI).
 Learn how stakeholders were engaged in the development and outcomes of this collaborative, which aimed to enhance high-performing healthcare teams through the principles of psychological safety within a diversity lens.
 Attendees will gain valuable insights, practical strategies, and real-world examples to apply in their own organizations, driving both individual and collective success.